acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 ![Floating Point Residual by Epsilon Family](../../public/images/floating-point-residuals-by-epsilon-family.png)

-The families are color coded in both figures.
+The same data appears in both plots with the families are color coded.
 On the top they all appear on the same number line.
-On the bottom figure they are separated for clarity.
-You can see the two families as well as two points that don't fit into that scheme.
+On the bottom figure they are separated for clarity and expressed in units of epsilon.
+You can see the two families, their spacings and offsets, as well as the two points that don't fit into that scheme.

 TODO:
 - https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html